mrin9/Angular-SpringBoot-REST-JWT/README.md

 npm install
 # build the project (this will put the files under dist folder)
 ng build --aot=false
+# DO NOT USE --prod or --aot=true flags as some 3rd party libs I used have issues with that

 ```

 ### Install Backend (SpringBoot Java)